wiremock/wiremock.org/_site/docs/overview.md

 - Browser proxying for request inspection and replacement
 - Stateful behaviour simulation

-All the features are configurable via a fluent Java API and JSON files, or via JSON over HTTP for the standalone service.
+All the features are configurable using fluent Java API and JSON files, or through JSON over HTTP for the standalone service.

 ## Getting Started